oi19/Tamweeny/README.md

       - choose product amount
       - rate product
       - add new address
-      - edit adress
+      - edit adress & account info (including contact info and changing password )
-      - support Arabic and English languages
+      - support Arabic and English languages  (Internationalization)

   # Project Structure

   ## App.js
-   - This file creates the app structure by creating app Container and the Navigation structure as well as the state managment whether context(Providers) or redux
+   -this file creates the app structure by creating app Container and the Navigation structure as well as the state managment whether context(Providers) or redux

   ## src folder